jertlemiah/MTG-Proxy-Generator/README.md

 Proxies still contain all relavent information (cost, typeline, oracle text), as well as optionally provided information like the deckname.

 This is a work in progress, with the end-goal of the project being hosted online for public use.

+Check out the "Sample Outputs" folder to see images of what the cards of various types should be looking like.

+KNOWN BUGS:
+Update in the hybrid generic mana on Scryfall's API causes an error in retrieving the mana symbol on my side